Molderon/Robot_Code_Deploy/README.md

       `-=========-`()		              (thy machine)

-   -> Greetings Humanoids, apparently I'm sick of reassembling
+   -> Greetings Humanoids, thus I am sick of reassembling
 	Robots and spining-up VNC/SSH shells just to run or test
 	some code on external machines.
 So I began to hatch the
 	following application to help me deliver code to my robots.